gcauvet/list-elements-from-directory/README.md

 ### How to?

-- Place the index.php file in the root folder of your files
+- Place the index.php file in the folder of your choice.

 ### Result :